DUI Attorney Near Me Ashland, MO

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

-It is your right in Missouri to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Ashland, MO as soon as possible.
-If you already performed a field test and were then arrested for a DUI in Missouri, your Ashland, MO DUI attorney will build an insurmountable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+As a Missouri driver, you have the right to refuse to perform a field test.
+If you are stopped and asked to perform field sobriety tests, contact a DUI attorney near you in Ashland, MO as soon as you can.
+If you have already agreed to and participated in a field test and were then arrested for a DUI in Missouri, your Ashland, MO DUI attorney will build an impenetrable defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.

 Traffic Checkpoints in Ashland, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for driving under the influence.
-Federal law allows the use of DUI checkpoints by police departments, but they must meet certain standards.
-Missouri lawmakers have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.
+A checkpoint is a temporary roadblock used as a way to randomly check drivers for behaviors like driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Missouri legislators have explored banning sobriety checkpoints, but they are currently still allowed by Missouri law.

-Checkpoints in Ashland and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
-If you are not sure, speak to a DUI attorney near you at (314) 900-HELP.
+Police departments in Ashland and around Missouri do not use checkpoints as heavily as they used to, but it is still wise to familiarize yourself with your rights and the rules checkpoints must follow.
+When it doubt, turn to a DUI attorney near you at (314) 900-HELP.

 • advertised to the public in advance